simontomlinson2/MagicCarpet/README.md

 ## Purpose

-This library is intended as a auto updating tool for the application environment which will be triggered when the application is started, though the details of how it is triggered are left as an exercise for the developer, though suggestions will be given within the README.
+This library is intended as an auto updating tool for the application database which will be triggered when the application is started, there are any number of ways to configure how it is run, however there is one example shown below.

 ## Configuration

-An XML document is used to define the updates that will be run, at the present moment it is only used for performing changes to a database such as adding or updating tables and columns.
-Each change set needs to be given a change ID which is a numerical value and will allow for versioning of the form <Major>.<Minor>.<Patch>... and will work for any number of given revision numbers, where the first number is classed as the most significant value reducing in significance as it moves to the right.

-Each change ID needs to be unique, they do not need to be sequential, however they will be ordered depending on the value given.

-If two changes are found with the same ID, then the application will give an error and will not perform any updates from the list it is given.

-The application also has a devMode flag, this was put in as an easy way to disable the function for when you don't want it to make any changes, such as while you are still working on a change and so do not want it to apply half the changes you have created and then never do any more when it is run again.
-This value can be passed in to the setup of the objects and so can be obtained from a properties file or something similar.
+The application is configured with an XML Document (Example Below) which describes a version number, and that version then haa a set of tasks inside it for performing the actual updates.
+This allows for incremental database updates while doing development work, rather than having to apply them manually until release time.
+The execution order of the tasks can be defined with an attribute, otherwise the tasks are run in the order they appear after the document has been parsed, therefore it is a good idea to add explicit ordering if it is needed.

+When creating the MagicCarpet instance, you can also pass in an optional boolean to disable it running even if some other code executes its run method at some later time.

 ## Database Access